MoseGuerini/boneage_regression/README.md

 pip install -r requirements.txt
 ```

-In order to select custom parameters, refer to the help
+In order to select custom parameters, refer to the help:
 ```python
 python main.py -h